 - Add more fresh fruits and vegetables to your diet.
 They are a great source of water.

-- If it is very hot, drink more water to make up for the water you are losing through perspiration.
+- If it is very hot or you are working out, drink more water to make up for the water you are losing through perspiration.